Native animals and wildlife

-If a possum has made its home in your roof visit the Office of Environment & Heritage website for advice on how to get the possums to move to a new home.
+If a possum has made its home in your roof, visit NSW Environment, Energy and Science for advice on how to get the possum to move to a new home.

 One group of native mammals that is still seen regularly around the harbour are bats, in particular Grey-headed Flying-foxes (Pteropus poliocephalus).
 These large, sometimes noisy and much maligned bats can often be seen roosting in the Botanic Gardens, a site they have known to have occupied for over 100 years.
 Another smaller species of flying fox, the Little Red Flying-fox (Pteropus scapulatus), is also present in Sydney during some years.

 For more information see Australian Museum Online.

 Bees are a crucial part of our environment as they pollinate native bushland, local gardens and food crops.
 In Sydney there are around 200 different species of native bee as well as an introduced honey bee species.

 For general information on bees and bee swarms, please refer to the Department of Primary Industries.

 If bee swarms or hives located in your home have become problematic please contact the Sydney Bee Club Inc who can assist with removal and relocation of the bees and hive.

 If bee swarms or hives located on Council property have become problematic or hazardous, we can arrange for their removal and relocation.
 Please call our Customer Service Centre on 9391 7000 to report problematic bees on Council property.